-3 STUDY METHODOLOGY
+CHAPTER 3: STUDY METHODOLOGY

 The key challenge in studying software configuration dependencies lies in the fact that dependency information is neither usually explicitly specified in code nor documented elsewhere.
-As the first step towards a comprehensive understanding, we manually collect a large dataset of configuration dependencies both within the same component (i.e., intra-component dependencies) and across inter-related components (i.e., inter-component dependencies).
+As the first step towards a comprehensive understanding, we manually collect a large dataset of configuration dependencies both within the same component (i.e., intracomponent dependencies) and across inter-related components (i.e., inter-component dependencies).

-In this section, we describe our methodology for collecting configuration dependency information and for validating and analyzing the collected data.
+In this chapter, we describe our methodology for collecting configuration dependency information and for validating and analyzing the collected data.
+We will make our dataset and analysis scripts publicly available after the double-blind process.

-3.1 Software Systems Studied
+3.1 SOFTWARE SYSTEMS STUDIED